Charles Grey, 1st Earl Grey: French Revolutionary Wars

 At the outset of the French Revolutionary Wars in 1793, Sir Charles Grey was appointed commander of the West Indian expedition.
 First, however, he went to Ostend to participate in the relief of Nieuwpoort, Belgium.
 In early 1794, he and Admiral Sir John Jervis led a British force to capture Martinique.
 The campaign lasted about six weeks with the British capturing Fort Royal and Fort Saint Louis on 22 March, and Fort Bourbon two days later.
 The British then occupied Martinique until the Treaty of Amiens returned the island to the French in 1802.
 Grey was later involved in the invasion of Guadeloupe.
 Between the years of 1797 and 1807 General Grey held the position of Governor of Guernsey.

 Peerage

-In late 1794 he returned to England.
+In late 1794, he returned to England.
 From 1798 to 1799 he served as Commander of the Southern District, retiring in 1799.
 In acknowledgment of his service, he was raised in January 1801 to the peerage as Baron Grey, of Howick in the County of Northumberland.
 In 1806, he was created Earl Grey and Viscount Howick, in the County of Northumberland.
 He died the next year, at the age of 78.

 Family

-A member of the House of Grey, he married Elizabeth Grey (1744–1822), daughter of George Grey of Southwick (1713–1746).
+He married Elizabeth Grey (1744–1822), daughter of George Grey of Southwick (1713–1746).
 Their children were: